mrossini-ethz/vector-render/README.md

   - shown normally
 - Hiding of edges within planes (using an angle limit)
 - Drawing of mesh faces (coloured by material as an option)
-- Shading using lamps (currently limited to sun lamps).
+- Shading using lamps
+  - Sun lamps
+  - Point lamps (limited support)
+  - Spot lamps (limited support)

 ## Limitations
 There are several limitations to the add-on which are mostly due to the nature of vector graphics:

+- Intersecting polygons/objects won't render properly
 - No smooth shading
-- Shading works only with sun lamps (as of now)
-- Intersecting polygons/objects won't work properly
-- No cast shadows.
+- No cast shadows

 ## Installation
 1. Download the latest [release](https://github.com/mrossini-ethz/vector-render/releases) or clone the repository into a directory of your convenience.